AliNisarAhmed/my-notes/Data Intensive Applications/8 - Problems with Distributed Systems.md

 ## Clock Synchronization and Accuracy

 Monotonic clocks don’t need synchronization, but time-of-day clocks need to be set according to an NTP server or other external time source in order to be useful.
-Unfortunately, our methods for getting a clock to tell the correct time aren’t nearly as reliable or accurate as you might hope—hardware clocks and NTP can be fickle beasts.
+Unfortunately, our methods for getting a clock to tell the correct time aren’t nearly as reliable or accurate as you might hope—hardware clocks and NTP can be fickle beasts, examples:
+- The quartz clock in a computer is not very accurate, it _drifts_
+- if a computer's clock differs too much from NTP server, if may refuse to sync, or the local clock will be forcibly reset
+- if a node is accidentally firewalled from NTP servers, the misconfig may go unnoticed for a while
+- NTP sync can only be as good as the n/w delay, so there is a limit to its accurace when you are on congested n/w with variable packet delay
+- some NTP servers may be wrong or misconfigured
+- Leap seconds result in a minute being 59 or 61 seconds, which messes up timing assumptions in systems not designed with leap seconds in mind
+- In VMs, the h/w clock is virtualized, which raises additional challenges
+- If you run s/w on devices that you do not fully control (mobile or embedded device), you probably cannot trust its h/w clock at all.

 It is possible to achieve very good clock accuracy if you care about it sufficiently to invest significant resources.
 For example, the MiFID II draft European regulation for financial institutions requires all high-frequency trading funds to synchronize their clocks to within 100 microseconds of UTC, in order to help debug market anomalies such as “flash crashes” and to help detect market manipulation.